aroles/biol210/docs/articles/ps1.md

 8. Now find all of the clades in Tree 1.
 How many are there?
-List them, using the node to define the clade (so clade defined by node A would be everything on the tree).
-(Remember that the clade is defined by an ancestor and all of its descendants, so all should be contained in the grouping.)
+List them, using the node to define the clade (so the clade defined by node A would be everything on the tree).
+Remember that the clade is defined by an ancestor and all of its descendants, so all should be contained in the grouping.

 9. Below are several groups of taxa, some of which form clades in Tree